 - Robert Felber, the son of the late Emil Felber W9RH (the original), donates 2 boxes full of club and amateur radio memorabilia as collected by his late father.
-The collection includes an apparently never used 1954 Wisconsin automobile license plate for W9RH. - MRAC sponsors its third VHF/UHF sprint contest and for the first time did not win the club category (Badger Contesters did). - After a hiatus of a couple of years, MRAC offers a Technician license class. - The repeater is again used as a secondary repeater for the Miller Ride For The Arts as well as being used as the primary net repeater for the Great Midwest Relay event as the event passed through Waukesha and Milwaukee Counties. - MRAC License classes also occur at a new location, ITT Technical Institute in Greenfield. - Dick McNew, WB9PTC, once again returns to conducting code practice on the repeater (Mondays and Fridays).
+The collection includes an apparently never used 1954 Wisconsin automobile license plate for W9RH. - MRAC sponsors its third VHF/UHF sprint contest and for the first time did not win the club category (Badger Contesters did). - After a hiatus of a couple of years, MRAC offers a Technician license class.
+It is held at Amateur Electronic Supply on Saturdays in the fall. - The repeater is again used as a secondary repeater for the Miller Ride For The Arts as well as being used as the primary net repeater for the Great Midwest Relay event as the event passed through Waukesha and Milwaukee Counties. - MRAC License classes also occur at another and a new location, ITT Technical Institute in Greenfield. - Dick McNew, WB9PTC, once again returns to conducting code practice on the repeater (Mondays and Fridays).
 By September of 2005, health problems caused Dick to not continue with the code practice. - Tom Fuszard KF9PU is re-elected Chairman of the National Council of VECs (NCVEC) for a third (and he says final) term at their annual meeting in Gettysburg, Pa. - The club is contacted by Yvonne Robel of Florida.
 Mrs. Robel is the daughter of Clarence Crapo W9VD who was the second President (as well as holding other offices) of MRAC (1921).
 She donated a collection of 75 slides covering numerous club activities of the early years.
-Her accompanying letter appears elsewhere in this history. - MRAC adds a Yahoo Group emailing list for members (October). - MRAC gets its own Internet domain name www.w9rh.org (October) and revised web page (December). - A new repeater controller allowing computer based programming (locally and remotely) and real voice messages is installed (October).
+Her accompanying letter appears elsewhere in this history. - MRAC adds a Yahoo Group emailing list for members (October). - MRAC gets its own Internet domain name www.w9rh.org (October) and revised web page (December). - After being given space for equipment storage, and as part of maintaining good relations with Pioneer Village (where MRAC holds Field Day), a number of members get together for a Saturday work session painting some of the village buildings. - A new repeater controller allowing computer based programming (locally and remotely) and real voice messages is installed (October).
 The controller is produced by S-Com Inc. of Colorado.
 S-Com is owned by Robert Schmid WA9FBO who attended MSOE from 1968-1973 and was a MRAC member during those years. - The community repeater site, which MRAC is a part of, goes online with 1200 Ahr battery backup (October). - The Drake R8B receiver is discontinued, ending Drake's involvement with amateur radio and shortwave listening.
 The company will concentrate on satellite television and related equipment. - A contest is held on the NBC Tonight Show between cell phone text message record holders and 2 hams operating CW to see who can send a message faster.
-The hams sending CW won. - FCC releases NPRM regarding the elimination of Morse Code tests for all license classes. - There are 662,600 amateur radio licenses in the U.S.
+The hams sending CW won. - FCC releases NPRM regarding the elimination of Morse Code tests for all license classes.